tequilarapido/diskstore/README.md

+This packages help with storing data to disk.
+This comes handy if we persisting data in a database is not the best solution. (ie, Data size etc ...)

 Storing entities to disks.
-This comes handy if we want to store some data, and the database is not the best solution for that. (data size etc ...)

 ## Install